ibalampanis/ai-ethics/guide.md

 * [AI courses in codecademy](https://www.codecademy.com/catalog/subject/artificial-intelligence)

 ## References
+1. Australian Government.
+(2019).
+Australia’s Artificial Intelligence Ethics Framework: Australia’s AI Ethics Principles
-1. BBC (2023).
+2. BBC (2023).
 "Elon Musk among experts urging a halt to AI training".
+3. CodeTrade India.
+(2024).
+Explainable AI: A Hands-on Guide With Popular Frameworks.
-2. Davies, H., McKernan, B. & Sabbagh, D. (2023). "‘The Gospel’: how Israel uses AI to select bombing targets in Gaza". *The Guardian*
+4. Davies, H., McKernan, B. & Sabbagh, D. (2023). "‘The Gospel’: how Israel uses AI to select bombing targets in Gaza". *The Guardian*
-3. Doe, J. (2020).
+5. Doe, J. (2020).
 "Ethical Considerations in AI Development." *Journal of AI Ethics*, 12(3), 45-67.
-4. Fox, V. (2023) "AI Art & the Ethical Concerns of Artists". *Beautiful Bizzare Magazine*
+6. Fox, V. (2023) "AI Art & the Ethical Concerns of Artists". *Beautiful Bizzare Magazine*
-5. Green, L. (2021).
+7. Green, L. (2021).
 "Addressing Job Displacement in the Age of AI." *Workplace Futures*, 17(1), 78-91.
+8. Hagendorff, T. The Ethics of AI Ethics: An Evaluation of Guidelines.
+Minds & Machines 30, 99–120 (2020). https://doi.org/10.1007/s11023-020-09517-8
-6. Li, F., Ruijs, N., & Lu, Y. (2022).
+9. Li, F., Ruijs, N., & Lu, Y. (2022).
 Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
-7. Maria Luciana Axente and Ilana Golbin(2022).
+10. Maria Luciana Axente and Ilana Golbin(2022).
 "Ten principles for ethical AI".
-8. Pallardy, C (2023).
+11. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
-9. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
+12. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
-10. Schneble, C.O., Elger, B.S. and Shaw, D.M.
+13. Schneble, C.O., Elger, B.S. and Shaw, D.M.
 (2020).
 Google’s Project Nightingale highlights the necessity of data science ethics review.
-11. Sinha, D. (2021).
+14. Sinha, D. (2021).
 Top 5 Most Controversial Scandals in AI and Big Data."
-12. Smith, A. (2019).
+15. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
-13. Spair, R. (2023).
+16. Spair, R. (2023).
 "The Ethics of AI Surveillance: Balancing Security and Privacy".
-14. Staff, C. (2024).
+17. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
-15. UNESCO.
+18. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
 (2023).
+"Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry"
+19. UNESCO.
+(2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts"
-16. Australian Government.
-(2019).
-Australia’s Artificial Intelligence Ethics Framework: Australia’s AI Ethics Principles
-17. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
-(2023).
-"Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry"